oksana-makarova/CS205-QuantumSimulations/docs/spark.md

 # PySpark for Postprocessing

+## Technical Description of Code

-## Associated Files
+### Associated Files
 - *runtask.sh* - a bash script for submitting ED_evolve_csv.m to the academic cluster
 - *parallel.sbatch* - a bash script for submitting many runtask.sh tasks in parallel
-- *ED_evolve_csv.m* - A non-block diagonal implementation for the quantum simulator, used for the purpose of generating test CSV files for testing spark - speedup
+- *ED_evolve_csv.m* - A non-block diagonal implementation for the quantum simulator, used for the purpose of generating test CSV files for testing PySpark - speedup
 - *polarization_avg_spark.py* - a PySpark script (parallel) for averaging polarizations from CSV files from many runs of the quantum simulator with random initial conditions
 - *polz_avg_test_nospark.py* - a python script using pandas (serial) for averaging polarizations from CSV files from many runs of the quantum simulator with random initial conditions

-## Run Instructions
+### Run Instructions

 Here are instructions for running the PySpark tests for the quantum simulator.
 More detailed reproducibility information is in the section below.

-To use the academic cluster to run the CSV test for the quantum simulator and generate CSVs containing polarization information for processing in spark, log into the academic cluster, click Clusters-> _FAS-RC Shell Access, and clone the repo into the cluster.
+To use the academic cluster to run the CSV test for the quantum simulator and generate CSVs containing polarization information for processing in PySpark, log into the academic cluster, click Clusters-> _FAS-RC Shell Access, and clone the repo into the cluster.
 Cd into the code directory, then run on the terminal the following command:
 ```
 $ sbatch parallel.sbatch
 ```